GeorgeGuja/DisposableCalendar/README.md

 ## Autorun
 Why is it important to use Tracker.autoRun? this.autorun(function () { Events.find().fetch(); var fc = self.$('.fc'); fc.fullCalendar('refetchEvents'); }); Since the calendar is located in the onCreated function for the template the data/events will not be available on first draw.
 Having Meteors autorun function within the onCreated will assist in redrawing the calendar with the events that are incoming from the publication.
 You must have a reactive data source inside the autorun function for this to work correctly.
 Anytime where is a change in the collection of events the calendar will run its refetchEvents function.

-## Features
-- Calendar: Javascript fullCalendar library used with Meteor.
-- Ability to have a unique route to a calendar.
-- Ability to view, create, edit, and delete events within calendar.
-- Events List: Ability to view, edit, delete events across the site outside of the calendar.

 ## Core Meteor Competencies in project:
 - Application Structure